Nucleic acid notation: Stave projection

 In 1986, Cowin et al. described a novel method for visualizing DNA sequence known as the Stave Projection.
 Their strategy was to encode nucleotides as circles on series of horizontal bars akin to notes on musical stave.
 As illustrated in Figure 1, each gap on the five-line staff corresponded to one of the four DNA bases.
 The spatial distribution of the circles made it far easier to distinguish individual bases and compare genetic sequences than IUPAC-encoded data.

 The order of the bases (from top to bottom, G, A, T, C) is chosen so that the complementary strand can be read by turning the projection upside down.

 Geometric symbols

 Zimmerman et al. took a different approach to visualizing genetic data.
 Rather than relying on spatially distributed circles to highlight genetic features, they exploited four geometrically diverse symbols found in a standard computer font to distinguish the four bases.
 The authors developed a simple WordPerfect macro to translate IUPAC characters into the more visually distinct symbols.

+The Zimmerman system maps AGCT to █■∙♦ (tall rectangle, square, small circle, diamond) respectively.
+An example can be found in Zimmerman's 1993 paper on analyzing repeat sequences.

+OB gene example rendered using Windows Glyph List 4 symbols: